MolSSI-Education/python-package-best-practices/_episodes/04-collaboration.md

 This should look like `https://github.com/<username>/<repo name>` Navigate to this URL in your web browser.

-Create a personal fork of the repository by pressing the “Fork” button near the top right of the web int\
+Create a personal fork of the repository by pressing the “Fork” button near the top right of the web interface.
-erface.

-Then, make a clone of the fork:
+Then, make a clone of the fork on your personal computer.

 ~~~
 $ cd ../